 and/or zoom in and out using the following keyboard shortcuts:

 The instructions for the shortcuts will adapt to the use of MacBook or Windows.

-With line reader, it is possible to focus your eyes on a single part of a text, by having a black shaded box take up most of screen around a clear area you can read from.
+Authors can add a line reader as a feature tool when creating a FLOWmulti assignment.
+The line reader helps participants to focus their eyes on a single part of a text, by having a black shaded box take up most of screen around a clear area they can read from.

-With this, your eyes can focus on one line at at time, while being able to move the line reader as you continue to read.
+Participants can drag the line reader around the screen, resize it, and resize the focus area.
+With this, their eyes can focus on one line or a specific area at at time, while being able to move the line reader as they continue to read.

 Participants with dyslexia might need to use a spellchecker in their assessment.
 In WISEflow the spellchecker is available for different languages and managers can adjust it for individual participants on the flow.

 - The Mac version of the lockdown Browser works with VoiceOver (the standard screen reader that comes with the Mac OS).
 The functionalities and security of the lockdown browser remain the same when VoiceOver is used.
 Be sure you are using the lockdown browser version 2.0.3.03 or newer.

 - Other programs such as the program TorTalk and ClaroRead are used by some of our customers.
 These are not official recommended by Respondus.